 duf --version

-This command will show the DUF version, helping you ensure you use the latest release with all available features and improvements.
+This command will show the DUF version, helping you use the latest release with all available features and improvements.